 We currently rely on a combination of registered and unregistered trademark, copyright, patent rights and domain names to protect certain aspects of our business.
-While we attempt to ensure that our intellectual property and similar proprietary rights are protected and that the third-party rights we need are licensed to us when entering into business relationships, there can be no assurance that any of our applications for protection of our intellectual property rights will be approved or that third parties will not take actions that could have a material adverse effect on our rights or the value of our intellectual property, similar proprietary rights or reputation.
+While we attempt to ensure that our intellectual property and similar proprietary rights are protected and that the thirdparty rights we need are licensed to us when entering into business relationships, there can be no assurance that any of our applications for protection of our intellectual property rights will be approved or that third parties will not take actions that could have a material adverse effect on our rights or the value of our intellectual property, similar proprietary rights or reputation.
 Furthermore, we can give you no assurance that claims or litigation asserting infringement of intellectual property rights will not be initiated by third parties seeking damages, the payment of royalties or licensing fees or that we would prevail in any litigation or be successful in preventing any such judgment.
 In the future, we may also rely on litigation to enforce our intellectual property rights and contractual rights, and, if not successful, we may not be able to protect the value of our intellectual property.
 Any litigation could be protracted and costly and could have a material adverse effect on our business and results of operations, regardless of its outcome.
 Infringement claims against us could also result in costly and burdensome litigation, require us to enter into royalty or other licensing agreements, require us to pay damages, harm our reputation, require us to redesign or rename our complexes and products or prevent us from doing business using certain trade names.
-Although we believe that our intellectual property rights of third parties, and our intellectual property rights may not have the value we believe them to have.
+Although we believe that our intellectual property rights of third parties, and our business without incurring liability against third parties, our products may infringe on the intellectual property rights of third parties, and our intellectual property rights are sufficient to allow us to conduct our business without incurring liability against third parties, our products may infringe on the intellectual property rights of third parties, and our intellectual property rights may not have the value we believe them to have.